UWNetworksLab/ufo-management-server/README.md

  1. Execute the tests with your modified code.
    * Run `python -m unittest discover -p "*_test.py"`

-We have Selenium Webdriver to run functional UI tests.
+We functional UI tests using Selenium Webdriver.
 Because these tests exercise the actual server in a browser, you will need to point it to an actual server instance and use an actual user account:

  1. Ensure you have a dedicated server instance for testing.  e.g. my-server-staging.appspot.com
  1. Ensure you have a dedicated user account that is configured with domain admin access.